LiberTEM/LiberTEM/docs/source/dev/how-io-works.rst

 High-level overview
 ~~~~~~~~~~~~~~~~~~~

+- Once per :code:`DataSet`, the :code:`UDFRunner` negotiates a :code:`TilingScheme` using the
+  :code:`Negotiator` class
 - Data is split into partitions which are read from independently.
 Usually
   they split the navigation axis.
-- For each partition, the :code:`UDFRunner` negotiates a :code:`TilingScheme` using the
-  :code:`Negotiator` class
 - The :code:`TilingScheme` is then passed on to :code:`Partition.get_tiles`,
   which then yields :code:`DataTiles` that match the given
   :code:`TilingScheme`.
+Note that the tiles MUST match the slicing in the signal dimensions, but
+  the tile depth may differ from the scheme (for example, if partition depth isn't evenly divisible by
+  tile depth, or if there are other technical reasons the :code:`DataSet` can't return the given depth)
 - Under the hood, the :code:`Partition`...
    - instantiates an :code:`IOBackend`, which has a reference to a :code:`Decoder`
    - generates read ranges, which are passed on to the :code:`IOBackend`